johnzastrow/johnzastrow.github.io/_posts/2012-11-05-improved-file-listing-script.md

     - 'Data processing'
 ---

 Run this anywhere and it will recurse through your directories and make some readable output of your files.
-It’s set to list interesting things for GIS data.
+It's set to list interesting things for GIS data.
 I also finally got it working where it will find all the .zip files and list their contents on most environments – even with spaces in the file names and directories.

 ```bash